hilukaz/Hilukaz/README.md

 - 👤 17 years old
 - 💻 Currently studying Systems Development and living in Brazil
-- 🎬 I'm studying about inteligence artificial and robots.
-I hope to work or study abroad
+- 🎬 I'm back-end developer and i use nodejs like technology but I have a interest in working to work with inteligence artificial and robots
 - 💬 I have inglish intermmediary and starting japanese N4
 - 📞 If you want to know more about me, get in touch!